kyle-annen/f-sharp-tictactoe/README.md

 ## Functional Vs Object Oriented

 As with Scala and Ocaml, F# can be written with classes or without, and can have mutation.

-I have chosen to only use mutation in testing in order to mock user input.
+I have chosen to only use mutation in testing for mocks.
+Types and Functions are favored over classes, with name spacing provided by modules.

-F# is also similar to Scala in that it has seamless interop with the other dotnet languages, which allows for a very mature and robust API ecosystem.
+Where ever possible pattern matching and pipes are favored over if/else blocks, and partial application is kept to a minimum to help convey intent.